 What Chris is most concerned about, though, results from the two black servants under the Armitage’s dominion, Georgina (Betty Gabriel) and Walter (Marcus Henderson).
 They move with purpose, but only in order to complete the Armitage’s chores; they don’t speak much, but when they do, it’s robotic and awkward; and they ultimately come off as creepy in certain moments.
 But like the family, who are just as off-putting to Chris, neither parties take it far enough to truly convince Chris that he’s been right all along about his suspicions.

 You’ll likely have your own ideas as to what’s going on as you’re watching it, but where the film ends up leading is legitimately surprising, and the payoff is well worth the wait.
 As much as you will think you might have the through-line figured out from the opening moments, the film doesn’t actually end up simply being about a family of racists who intend to hurt a young black man due to the color of his skin.
-Get Out honestly presents so much more than that — something that is not only smarter for plot purposes, but an idea that might be even scarier than plain old racism.
+Get Out honestly presents so much more than that — something that is not only smarter for plot purposes, but an idea that might be even scarier than your regular old hateful discrimination and racism.

 Get Out is already mightily accomplished due to its engaging and tense plot, but it’s made so much greater by Peele’s precise direction and satirical script, as well as the impressive acting demonstrated by the entire cast.
 Daniel Kaluuya is especially awesome in his starring role as Chris — this being his first starring role, but somehow I doubt it will be his last.
-The rest of the cast is similarly great, including the fun performance from Lil Rel Howery, who plays my favorite supporting character in the movie, Rod.
+The rest of the cast is similarly great, including the memorable and fun performance from Lil Rel Howery, who plays my favorite supporting character in the movie, Rod.